apex4710/crew-emblem-creator/README.md

 ## Acknowledgments

 - [Flashback-GTA](https://www.youtube.com/user/FlashbackGTA) for the detailed tutorial video.
+This tool is not made by me.
+I just made a copy of it with some minor changes.
+I do not own the original code.
+I wanted keep the tool as backup if the original creator decides to remove it.

 ---